mlcommons/dynabench/new_builder_evaluation/readme.md

     ![name_key](img/name_key.png)

-5. Edit the security group to allow traffic from the internet and SSH connection
+5. Edit the security group to allow traffic from the internet and SSH connection.

     ![creating_sg](img/creating_sg.png)

 6. Rename the security group and make sure you have available port 80 and port 22, if you don't, press the *Add security group rule* button and look for bouth rules.

     ![add_sg_rules](img/add_sg_rules.png)

-7. Press the *Launch instance* button on the lower right side
+7. Press the *Launch instance* button on the lower right side.

     ![launch_instance](img/launch_instance.png)

-8. Go back to EC2, select your instance and click on *Connect*
+8. Go back to EC2, select your instance and click on *Connect*.

     ![connect instance](img/connect_instance.png)

-9. Click on ssh client, open a new terminal on your computer, access to the folder where you store your .pem file generated on step 6 and run the *chmod* and then run the *ssh* command
+9. Click on ssh client, open a new terminal on your computer, access to the folder where you store your .pem file generated on step 6 and run the *chmod* and then run the *ssh* command.

     ![access to instance](img/access_to_instance.png)

-10. If you did everything well, you will end up with the following view on your terminal
+10. If you did everything well, you will end up with the following view on your terminal.

     ![successful connection](img/successful_connection.png)

 ### Installing git <a name="git"></a>

-Install git with the following command
+Install git with the following command.

 ``` bash
 sudo yum install git